DFE-Digital/bat-design-history/app/posts/support-for-apply/2021-04-16-improving-the-add-user-flow.md

 We also created a way to add multiple users.

+If there’s already a user with the same email address as the user being added, the new permissions will be applied to the existing user.

 ### Adding a single user

 We simplified the add user form, removing the need to choose a provider.
 The form now only includes: